Yoweri Museveni

-Born in Ntungamo, Museveni studied political science from the University of Dar es Salaam where he initiated the University Students' African Revolutionary Front.
-In 1972, he participated in the abortive invasion of Uganda against the regime of President Idi Amin.
-The next year, Museveni established the Front for National Salvation and fought alongside Tanzanian forces in the Tanzania–Uganda War, which overthrew Amin.
+Born in Ntungamo, Uganda (then under British control), Museveni studied political science from the University of Dar es Salaam where he initiated the University Students' African Revolutionary Front.
+In 1972, he joined the failed invasion of Uganda against Idi Amin's dictatorship.The next year, Museveni established the Front for National Salvation and fought alongside Tanzanian forces in the Tanzania–Uganda War, which overthrew Amin.
 Museveni contested the subsequent 1980 general election on the platform of Uganda Patriotic Movement, though claimed electoral fraud after losing to the unpopular Milton Obote.
-Museveni unified the opposition under the National Resistance Movement and started the Ugandan Bush War.
-On January 30, 1986, after the decisive Battle of Kampala, Museveni was sworn as president.
+Museveni unified the opposition under the National Resistance Army and started the Ugandan Bush War.
+On 30 January 1986, after the decisive Battle of Kampala, Museveni was sworn as president.

 As president, Museveni suppressed the Ugandan insurgency and oversaw involvement in the Rwandan Civil War and the First Congo War.
 He ordered an intervention against the Lord's Resistance Army in an effort to halt their insurgency.
 His rule has been described by scholars as competitive authoritarianism, or illiberal democracy.
 The press has been under the authority of government.
-His presidency has been characterized by relative economic success and, in its later period, an upsurge in anti-gay activity alongside numerous constitutional amendments, like the scrapping of presidential term limits in 2005 and age limits in 2017.
+His presidency has been characterized by relative economic success and, in its later period, efforts to further repress LGBTQ people, alongside numerous constitutional amendments, like the scrapping of presidential term limits in 2005 and age limits in 2017.

-On 16 January 2021, Museveni was reelected to a sixth term with 58.6% of the vote, despite many videos and reports showing ballot box stuffing, over 400 polling stations with 100% voter turnout and human rights violations.
-As of 2025, after 39 years of his authoritarian rule, Uganda has been ranked 163rd in GDP (nominal) per capita and 157th by Human Development Index.
+On 14 January 2021, Museveni was re-elected to a sixth term with 58.6% of the vote, despite many videos and reports showing ballot box stuffing, over 400 polling stations with 100% voter turnout and human rights violations.
+In response to protests during the 2026 Ugandan general election, Museveni has reportedly deployed the military, sent special military forces to jail opposition leader Bobi Wine, and deployed "snatch squads" to kidnap protesters.
+Amid increasing allegations of voter repression, Museveni was declared the victor of the 2026 Ugandan general election after receiving 71% of the vote over opposition candidate Bobi Wine.